FROG Conservation Project

 State of the Watershed Workshops

-In 2010 and 2011, the Cienega Watershed Partnership, working with the Bureau of Land Management (BLM) and individuals from a dozen organizations, held workshops focused on the Cienega Watershed.
-In 2010 the focus of the 54 participants in four separate sessions was to address questions on the knowledge gaps, existing information, key stressors challenging sustainability, and moving forward with strategies and priorities to ensure sustainable management.
+Beginning in 2010, the Cienega Watershed Partnership, working with the Bureau of Land Management (BLM) and individuals from a dozen organizations, held workshops focused on the Cienega Watershed.
+In 2010 the focus of the 54 participants in four separate sessions was to address questions on the knowledge gaps, existing information, key stressors challenging sustainability, and plans for moving forward with strategies and priorities to ensure sustainable management.
 The 2011 workshop initiated a process for looking at the watershed in terms of scenario planning, that is looking at the risks and challenges from the standpoint of uncertainty.
 This effort will continue into 2012 as the Las Cienegas National Conservation Area becomes the focus in addressing questions related to climate change, resource availability, rapid change in landscapes, and other areas of uncertainty.

 A series of workshops have been implemented on the Las Cienegas National Conservation Area in 2010 and 2011.
 Project partners include the Cienega Watershed Partnership, the Bureau of Land Management (who also provided funding), and Sky Island Alliance.
 The works focus on developing skills for volunteer stewards who can continue this work on Las Cienegas NCA during the next 3-5 years and beyond.
 As part of the workshops, priority sub-watersheds are evaluated; the highest priority areas will be treated first with an emphasis on sacaton areas which are targeted for efforts to increase resiliency.
 The workshops offer hands on opportunity to install erosion control structures such as rock dams, dirt berms and swales.
 These types of water harvesting structures allow water to slow and infiltrate the soil, encouraging vegetation growth.
 Successful workshops were held and structures are not in place in several locations.
 These are being monitored for how well they perform.